Summer Travels

 We drove down West Broadway to Stephen King’s house.
 He graduated from the University of Maine at Orono and lived in Hermon before we knew who he was.
 The house is a large two story Gothic revival style in red with tan trim.
 The only difference between his house and the others on the block is the black iron fence around it with the bats sitting on top and the web design inside.
 It seems that Bangor is Stephen King territory.
 In fact we even got a map of all the places where parts of his movies were filmed.
 There is Betts Bookstore, Mansfield Complex, Hayfords Park from Thinner, the Standpipe, Birdbath, Canal and Bassey Park from IT; the Rite Aid from Bag of Bones, the Waterworks where GraveYard Shift was filmed and of course the Mt.
 Hope Cemetery from Pet Semetary.

-Eastport, ME Pictures
+Eastport, Maine Pictures

 Eastport, ME - July 7, 2004